On ordinary isogeny graphs with level structure: Introduction

 \subsection{Outlook}

-In the setting of number fields, questions on distributions of Iwasawa invariants attached to $\Zp$-extensions have been initially studied in \cite{EJV}.
-See also \cite{delbourgoheiko} for recent progress.
+In the setting of number fields, {questions on distributions of Iwasawa invariants attached to cyclotomic $\Zp$-extensions of imaginary quadratic fields have initially been studied in \cite{EJV}.
+More recently, similar questions on abelian number fields have been studied in \cite{delbourgoheiko}}.
 In \cite{DLRV}, questions on distributions of Iwasawa invariants attached to abelian $p$-towers of graphs were studied.
 Unlike the setting of number fields, the notion of cyclotomic extensions does not exist in the context of graphs.
 The towers given by Theorem~\ref{thmA} could potentially be a candidate of substitution for cyclotomic extensions.
 We plan to study how the Iwasawa invariants vary as $l$ and/or $p$ vary.
 Techniques developed in \cite{Ari} could potentially be adopted in this setting.

-Another interesting question may be of interest is to seek arithmetic interpretation of the $p$-adic zeta functions attached the towers given by Theorem~\ref{thmA}.
+It may also be interesting to seek arithmetic interpretation of the $p$-adic zeta functions attached the towers given by Theorem~\ref{thmA}.
 One might naively hope that they could be related to $p$-adic zeta functions of modular curves over $k$ originating from the Iwasawa theory of function fields.
 Results in \cite{sugiyama} tell us that the latter are closely related to supersingular isogeny graphs.
-However, we would not be able to construct abelian $p$-towers for supersingular isogeny graphs in the manner presented in this article because of the lack of $p$-power torsions on ordinary elliptic curves over finite fields of characteristic $p$.
+However, we would not be able to construct abelian $p$-towers for supersingular isogeny graphs in the manner presented in this article because of the lack of $p$-power torsions on supersingular elliptic curves over finite fields of characteristic $p$.
 This suggests that fundamentally new ideas are required to establish links between abelian $p$-towers of ordinary isogeny graphs with objects from function field Iwasawa theory.

 In a different direction, we plan to study the the following inverse problem further generalizing Theorem~\ref{thmB}: Given a volcano graph $G$ with a tectonic crater (see Definition~\ref{def:crater}), can we find primes $p$ and $l$, a finite field $k$ of characteristic $p$ and an integer $N$ such that $G$ is a connected component of $G_N^m$ for some non-negative integer $m$?
 The additional difficulty in solving this question compared to Theorem~\ref{thmB} is that a volcano of depth $d>0$ (i.e a volcano not only consisting of a crater) does not leave any room for choosing the prime $l$, whereas our proof of Theorem~\ref{thmB} depends crucially on using Tchebotarev's Theorem to choose $l$.
 One could hope to resolve this problem by choosing the imaginary quadratic field $K$ appropriately -- similar to the techniques employed to solve the inverse volcano problem for $N=1$ and $m=0$ in \cite{pazuki}.